-For travelers enter Vietnam under the visa waive program, if they want to re-enter Vietnam less than 30 days after the prior visit, they have to apply a visa and the stamping fee for a single entry visa is reduced to US$ 5 from US$ 45.
+For travelers enter Vietnam under the visa waiver program, if they want to re-enter Vietnam less than 30 days after the prior visit, they have to apply for a visa and the stamping fee for a single entry visa is reduced to US$ 5 from US$ 45.
 Fees for multi-entry visas with a validity of more than 3 months and less than 6 months will remain unchanged at $95.

 Travelers can now pay a lower fee for getting Vietnam visa on arrival.
-Photo taken in Notre Dame Cathedral, Hanoi, Vietnam.
+The photo was taken in Notre Dame Cathedral, Ho Chi Minh CityVietnam.

-Vietnam decided on the new rates for visa after having referred to the visa fees in other regional countries.
+Vietnam decided on the new rates for a visa after having referred to the visa fees in other regional countries.
 Previously, Vietnam charged a comparatively higher visa fee than its neighboring countries like Thailand, Laos, and Cambodia.